KnathanM/chemprop/docs/source/tutorial/cli/hpopt.rst

 .. note::
     This default splitting behavior is different from Chemprop v1, wherein the hyperparameter optimization was performed on the entirety of the data provided to it.

 If ``--num-replicates`` is greater than one, Chemprop will only use the first split to perform hyperparameter optimization.
-If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run :code:`chemprop hpopt` separately on each split.
+If you need to optimize hyperparameters separately for several different cross validation splits, you should e.g. set up a bash script to run :code:`chemporp hpopt` separately on each split.

 Applying Optimal Hyperparameters